StockNews.com Begins Coverage on Navidea Biopharmaceuticals (NYSE:NAVB)

-StockNews.com assumed coverage on shares of Navidea Biopharmaceuticals (NYSE:NAVB – Get Rating) in a research report released on Friday morning.
-The brokerage issued a sell rating on the stock.
+StockNews.com started coverage on shares of Navidea Biopharmaceuticals (NYSE:NAVB – Get Rating) in a research report issued on Saturday.
+The brokerage set a “sell” rating on the stock.

 Navidea Biopharmaceuticals Company Profile (Get Rating)